 - Employability and commercial awareness are given appropriate focus, which provides a true bridge into practice.

 - We maintain regular contact with firms specialising in all areas of law.

 "I just wanted to thank you for helping to put on the Bridge to Practice module- I found it extremely helpful as a taste of what I'll be expected to do as a trainee and it felt very realistic.
 On top of this I believe it has helped to boost my confidence for the Interviewing assessment, as I feel that I've already been in a situation where I've had to advise a client.
 I would highly recommend it to future LPC students."

 Alex Deller-Rust, LPC student 2012

-There are opportunities to get involved with pro bono projects and Nottingham Law School's Legal Advice Clinic, which enable you to gain practical legal work experience.
+There are opportunities to get involved with pro bono projects and Nottingham Law School's Legal Advice Centre, which enable you to gain practical legal work experience.